clemensv/avrotize/README.md

   recursively map those to Avro record types.
 If records with conflicting structures are found in the dynamic column, the tool will emit a union of record types for the dynamic column.
-- If the `--emit-cloudevents-xregistry' option is set, the tool will emit an [xRegistry](http://xregistry.io) registry manifest file with a CloudEvent message definition for each table in the Kusto database and a separate Avro Schema for each table in the embedded schema registry.
+- If the `--emit-cloudevents-xregistry` option is set, the tool will emit an [xRegistry](http://xregistry.io) registry manifest file with a CloudEvent message definition for each table in the Kusto database and a separate Avro Schema for each table in the embedded schema registry.
 If one or more tables